Get started with user-based

 Note

-Your estimated bill for charges on the number of users and related costs will take 48 hours to appear for billing periods that haven't closed (marked as Pending billing status) in AWS Billing.
+Your estimated bill for charges on the number of users and related costs takes 48 hours to appear for billing periods that haven't closed (marked as Pending billing status) in AWS Billing.
 For more information, see Viewing your monthly charges in the AWS Billing User Guide.

 Important